 Sharing borders with China, India, Bangladesh and Thailand, Myanmar’s culture and cuisine have absorbed many of the characteristics of its neighbours.
 Turmeric, tamarind, lemongrass and ginger are all key accents in Burmese cuisine.
 Having never had Burmese food before, we were prepared to be enlightened on our recent trip to The Pansodan.

 As all good times start with a cool glass of something, we commenced our evening with an icy-cold bottle of Chang beer and The Pansodan ($80) cocktail.
 The latter was a delicious mix of Absolut Vodka, lemongrass, lime, basil and pineapple, although it was on the sweeter side.

-Interestingly, tea leaves are eaten in Myanmar, with laphet (or fermented tea leaves) being a popular salad green.
+Interestingly, tea leaves are eaten in Myanmar, with laphet (or fermented tea leaves) being a popular salad ingredient.
 The laphet thoke ($95) was a delicate salad filled with a rainbow of vegetables the likes of carrot, fried shallot, mint, bell pepper, red cabbage, winged beans, tomato and fried fava beans, all dressed in a tangy citrus sauce.
 The tea leaves reminded us of preserved olive leaves, albeit milder and with more crunch.

 The lotus root with grilled prawns ($105) arrived tossed in a pungent chilli lime dressing that wasn’t on the shy side with the fish sauce.
 We liked the flavours, especially when elevated with the mint leaves, although the overall flavour was on the salty side.
-We also wished that the prawns had more of a charred taste.
+We also wished that the prawns had had more of a charred taste.